zkrising/Tachi/docs/docs/codebase/import/main.md

 ### Import Timings

-Every step in this process is timed in miliseconds.
+Every step in this process is timed in milliseconds.

 The time each step took is saved alongside the ImportID.

 This is used for internal debugging and degraded performance checks.